yezkez10/tp/docs/DeveloperGuide.md

     * Pros: Easier to implement as we only need to get time from appointment directly
     * Cons: Harder for user to visualise exactly which timeslot is available and can be used to book appointments

-## **Planned enhancements**

-### Edit Doctor

-#### Implementation

-This enhancement will let the user edit details of the doctor inside the clinic assistant without deleting or interfering with the appointments that doctor has.

-This edit command will take in a parameter INDEX which is a positive integer which references to the index of doctors shown on the screen.

-Furthermore it will take in information that the specified doctor's information will be changed to.
-This will create a new Doctor Object and transfer over all the information that isnt specified in the edit command to be the same as the original doctor.

-#### Design consideration:

-**Aspect: How the doctor object is going to be edited:**

-* You can make it so that you change the value of the variables inside the original doctor
-    * Pros: save space and improve space and time complexity
-    * Cons: Risk introducing unexpected bug as Doctor is no longer immutable

-### Edit Appointment to include editing of Doctor details

-#### Implementation

-This enhancement will let the user edit the appointments associated doctor.

-This edit command will take in a parameter INDEX which is a positive integer which references to the index of doctors shown on the screen.

-Furthermore it will take in information that the specified doctor's information will be changed to.
-This will then change the doctor associated with the appointment the user is editing.

-#### Design consideration:

-**Aspect: How the doctor is going to be edited:**

-* Edit associated doctor based on INDEX shown on the present doctor list. e.g., `edit_appt /doc 2` will edit the doctor associated to the appointment to the second doctor displayed in the Doctor list.
-    * Pros: Intuitive for clinic assistants to use
-    * Cons: Might be difficult to implement

 ## **Documentation, logging, testing, configuration, dev-ops**

 * [Documentation guide](Documentation.md)